jossemarGT/gh-candle/CONTRIBUTING.md

 * Use standard POSIX shell (No bash, zsh, fish magic allowed)
 * Always check your changes using `shellcheck`
-* When an user value is optional, it should be an option/flag parsed by `getops`
+* When an user value is optional, it should be an option flag parsed by `getops`
+* When an user value is retrived through option flag, it should be overridable with an environment variables

 ### Markdown